Evilcarbon/EvilBox/README.md

 ## Access & Verification

-The ZIP archive is downloadable from this repository.
+The 7z archive is downloadable from this repository.
 The extraction password is issued only after manual verification through the official Telegram channel.

 **Information typically requested during verification:**